elucian/bee/syntax/overview.md

 We can use variable type to validate expression type.

 ```
-make a := 0   ; integer variable
+make a := 0   ; --integer variable
-make b := 0.0 ; real variable
+make b := 0.0 ; --real variable

-alter b := 10   ; FAIL: b is of type: Real
+alter b := 10   ; --FAIL: b is of type: Real
-alter a := 10.5 ; FAIL: a is of type: Integer
+alter a := 10.5 ; --FAIL: a is of type: Integer
 ```

 ## Logic type